 - How the Met Council, its planning and implementation partners, and the private and nonprofit sectors can better support TDM

-Stakeholder perspectives are critical in making sure that the region can act on the selected TDM strategies.
-These views will also help study outcomes align with the needs and interests of all transportation system users.
-The study team will reach out to a broad group of stakeholders through surveys, interviews, focus groups, and workshops, to hear from voices throughout the region.
+Stakeholder perspectives were critical in making sure that the region can act on the selected TDM strategies.
+These views helped study outcomes align with the needs and interests of all transportation system users.
+The study team reached out to a broad group of stakeholders through surveys, interviews, focus groups, and workshops, to hear from voices throughout the region.

-A technical advisory team will also provide strategic direction and input.
-The team will include a mix of TDM practitioners including planners and policymakers, to provide a range of perspectives.
-Members will include representatives from the Met Council, transit providers, Minnesota Department of Transportation, the four regional transportation management organizations, local governments, and other transportation providers and organizations.
+A technical advisory team also provided strategic direction and input.
+The team included a mix of TDM practitioners including planners and policymakers, to provide a range of perspectives.
+Members included representatives from the Met Council, transit providers, Minnesota Department of Transportation, the four regional transportation management organizations, local governments, and other transportation providers and organizations.